microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 - Apply the regular controlled version of the gate.
 - Finally, undo the transformation on control qubits from the first step using the adjoint version of it.

-Why do we need this last step?
-Remember that controlled gates are defined in terms of their effect on the basis states: we apply the gate on the target qubit if and only if the control qubit is in the state we want to control on, and we don't change the state of the control qubit at all.
+Why do you need this last step?
+Remember that controlled gates are defined in terms of their effect on the basis states: you apply the gate on the target qubit if and only if the control qubit is in the state you want to control on, and you don't change the state of the control qubit at all.
-If we don't undo the transformation we did on the first step, applying our gate to a basis state will modify not only the state of the target qubit but also the state of the control qubit, which is not what we're looking for.
+If you don't undo the transformation you did on the first step, applying your gate to a basis state will modify not only the state of the target qubit but also the state of the control qubit, which is not what you're looking for.

 For example, consider an anti-controlled $X$ gate - a gate that should apply an $X$ gate to the second qubit if the first qubit is in the $\ket{0}$ state.
-Here is the effect we expect this gate to have on each of the 2-qubit basis states:
+Here is the effect you expect this gate to have on each of the 2-qubit basis states:

 <table>
   <tr>